QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 plt.show()
 ```

-We can see how $\phi$ flats out when we increase the time horizon as college graduates have higher salary at different levels of tuition fee.
+We can see how $\phi$ flattens out when we increase the time horizon as college graduates have higher salary at different levels of tuition fee.

 A student facing a shorter expected working period and higher tuition fee prefers to work directly after high school.